OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Detection Methods

 You can detect popular reverse engineering tools that have been installed in an unmodified form by looking for associated application packages, files, processes, or other tool-specific modifications and artifacts.
 In the following examples, we'll discuss different ways to detect the Frida instrumentation framework, which is used extensively in this guide.
 Other tools, such as Substrate and Xposed, can be detected similarly.
-Note that DBI/injection/hooking tools can often be detected implicitly, through run time integrity checks, which are discussed below.
+Note that DBI/injection/hooking tools can often be detected implicitly, through runtime integrity checks, which are discussed below.

 For instance, in its default configuration on a rooted device, Frida runs on the device as frida-server.
 When you explicitly attach to a target app (e.g. via frida-trace or the Frida REPL), Frida injects a frida-agent into the memory of the app.
 Therefore, you may expect to find it there after attaching to the app (and not before).
 If you check `/proc/<pid>/maps` you'll find the frida-agent as frida-agent-64.so: